100 Ways to Live to 100

 Research from Queen’s University Belfast shows that people (in particular, older people) can dance their way towards improved health and happiness because of the activity’s social, mental, and physical benefits.

 A study presented at the European Society of Cardiology Congress 2013 showed that French cyclists in the Tour de France generally live longer than their non-cycling peers.
 The study included data from 786 French cyclists who participated in the race at least once between 1947 and 2012.
-Before you set out, try The World’s Single Best Stretch.

 The Longevity Project found that most men who made it to extreme old age had successful, satisfying careers and continued to work—at least on a part-time basis—into their 70s.